Family : Sterculiaceae

 pH: 5-6.5 is recommended, but the best pH range is 6.0 – 6.5.

 Wind – Frequent winds are harmful as it decreases humidity.
 But mild wind currents through main crop (Coconut or rubber) are encouraged during day time because it affects on crop productivity due to supply of continuous CO2 for enhancing photosynthesis which directly affect on crop yield.

-Shade: Relatively dense overhead shade (40-50%) is essential during first 03 years of growth.
-Thereafter the shade can be removed with the spread of canopy and 25-30% shade is adequate for grown-up cultivations.
-If the shade available under rubber, coconut or forest trees is not sufficient, quick growing trees such as banana or papaya should be established for temporary shade.
-When crop is maintaining as a mono-crop permanent shade should be formed by using Dadap or Gliricidia for permanent shade.
+Shade: Relatively dense overhead shade (40-50%) is essential during first 02-03 years of plant growth.
+Thereafter the shade can be removed with the spread of canopy and 35-40 % shade is adequate for grown-up cultivations.
+If the shade available under rubber, coconut or forest trees is not sufficient during field planting stage, quick growing trees such as banana or papaya should be established for temporary shade.
+When crop is maintaining as a mono-crop permanent shade should be formed by using Dadap or Gliricidia tree species accordingly.

-Seeds are normally used for planting.
-Pods, taken from selected cocoa lines, are opened to get fresh seeds.
-Then seeds are mixed with sand, coir dust, paddy husk or similar material and rub well to remove the outer covering mucilage.
+Seeds are normally used for production of planting material.
+Ripen pods, taken from selected cocoa lines, are opened to get fresh and mature seeds.
+Then seeds are mixed with sand, coir dust, paddy husk or similar material and rub well to remove the mucilage whish outer covering of seeds.
 Seeds can be sown in a sand bed or can be directly planted in a poly bag filled with an equal mixture of topsoil, cow dung, coir dust and sand.
 To increase the germination rate and reduce time taken for germination, advice to remove the seed coat very carefully and sowing vertical position as blunt end (radicle end) down.
 If sown in a sand bed, seedlings should be replanted in a poly bag.
 Bud grafted cocoa plants are also used as planting material especially in multiplying high yielding varieties.